 I decided to design and make an occasional table using two different woods and turned everything, including the top, base, spindle and three round feet.
 From then on I was hooked! and have been turning on and off since.

 I left school at fifteen and at the time woodwork apprenticeships were not available in the area.
 I wanted to work with my hands and being practical I was offered a plumbing apprenticeship with a local builder which did include carpentry and general building, this was going to be the closest I could get to woodwork so I started straight away.

 In 1988 whilst serving my plumbing apprenticeship I had an industrial accident at work resulting in a fractured spine and was paralysed from the waist down.
 After major spinal surgery and fourteen weeks in hospital the feeling in my legs luckily started to return and then I started the long rehabilitation process on learning to walk again and build the muscles in my lower body.

-I was diagnosed with post-traumatic stress from the accident and started to get very down as I could see no way forward, eventually it was suggested I got a hobby to try to give me a focus, so my immediate thought was a lathe!
+I was diagnosed with post-traumatic stress from the accident, eventually it was suggested I got a hobby to try to give me a focus, so my immediate thought was a lathe!
 I purchased a Clarke 5 speed lathe and I was up and running.